stafforj/Automated-Relay-Switch/INSTRUCTIONS.md

 ## Modifications

 The only modification required is to the DIN enclosure.
-This is to provide cooling to the electronics, particularly if the relay is controlling a high current load (~10-20A) for long periods (> 2 mins) at a time.
+This is to provide cooling to the electronics, particularly if the relay is controlling a high current load (~ 10-20A) for long periods (> 2 mins) at a time.
 Holes were drilled on either side of the enclosure to allow air to pass through and across the relay board.
-The choice of perforated walls with small (~3mm diameter) holes allows air to flow through while preventing the risk of users contacting the AC circuit inside the box.
-A miniature axial fan (30mm x 30mm x 7mm, Q_{max} = 3.7 CFM) was mounted to the inside of the enclosure with the outlet against the perforated enclosure wall.
+The choice of perforated walls with small (~ 3 - 5mm diameter) holes allows air to flow through while preventing the risk of users contacting the AC circuit inside the box.
+A miniature axial fan (30mm x 30mm x 7mm, $Q_{max} = 3.7$ CFM) was mounted to the inside of the enclosure with the outlet against the perforated enclosure wall.
 The fan operates in "pull-mode" in this arrangement, drawing in cool external air that heats up and is then expelled from the outlet.

 ![Modifications for air cooling](./Images/enclosure-perforations.png)